godcandidate/SQL-Games/sql-island/README.md

 Challenge - Thank you, Edward!
 Okay, let's see who is friendly on this island...

 Hint - Get all inhabitants who are friendly

+#
+`3-task.sql`

+Challenge - There is no way around getting a sword for myself.I will now try to find a friendly weaponsmith to forge me one

+Hint - Get all inhabitants who are friendly and their job is weaponsmith